Rural Social Scheme

 PRSI contribution

 A Class A PRSI contribution is paid on behalf of all RSS participants.
-You are not liable for the Universal Social Charge (USC) on your RSS payment.
+You do not have to pay Universal Social Charge (USC) on your RSS payment.

 Tax